 2. Anti-bacterial sprays

-Those anti-bac sprays we blast the kitchen and bathroom room with are ALSO pretty nasty!
+Soap’s not the only problem.
+Those anti-bac sprays we blast the kitchen and bathroom room with are also pretty nasty!

 - cause breathing problems

 - poison aquatic life as they get into our rivers & seas!